Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 10. Consult Your Veterinarian

-If the wound is bleeding heavily, in a sensitive area, appears deep or penetrating, it’s important to make an appointment to see your vet right away.
+If the wound is bleeding heavily, in a sensitive area, and appears deep or penetrating, it’s important to make an appointment to see your vet right away.
 The wound may need stitches or even surgery in some cases.
 We would recommend seeing your vet for all but the most minor injuries as they can be worse underneath than they look.
-In all cases, it’s important to seek professional medical attention if the wound does not seem to be healing properly, if it’s swelling or appears red and irritated, or if you see any pus.
+In all cases, it’s important to seek professional medical attention if the wound does not seem to be healing properly if it’s swelling or appears red and irritated, or if you see any pus.
 It’s also important to seek veterinary care if your dog seems to be in pain or distress.

 divider-dog